janvimalhotra/FastAPI-Service-for-Zero-Shot-Classification/README.md

 This is a FastAPI service that provides an endpoint for performing zero-shot classification using a Hugging Face model.

 # Installation
-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>
 Navigate to the project directory.
 Prerequisites
 Python 3.7 or higher